ymunemasa/data-tutorials/tutorials/hortonworks/realtime-event-processing-with-hdf/rtep-3.md

 1\.  **View the HBase Services page**

-Started by logging into Ambari as an admin user.
+Start by logging into Ambari as an admin user.
 From the previous tutorials: HDFS, Hive, YARN and Kafka should already be running but HBase may be down.
 From the Dashboard page of Ambari, click on HBase from the list of installed services.

 ![hbase_service_on_off_iot](/assets/realtime-event-processing-with-hdf/lab2-hbase-hive-storm/hbase_service_on_off_iot.png)